Callington: Railway station

-Callington railway station was the terminus of a branch line from Bere Alston, the junction with the Southern Railway's Tavistock to Plymouth line.
-The railway line beyond Gunnislake to the Callington terminus was closed in the 1960s, due to low usage and difficult operating conditions on the final sections of the line due to several severe gradients and speed restrictions.
+Callington railway station opened in 1908 as the terminus of a branch line from Bere Alston, the junction with the Southern Railway's Tavistock to Plymouth line.
+The station and the line beyond Gunnislake was closed in 1966 due to low usage and difficult operating conditions on the final sections of the line, which had several severe gradients and speed restrictions.
 One can still travel by rail on the Tamar Valley Line from Plymouth as far as Gunnislake via Bere Alston, where trains reverse.
 For most of its journey the line follows the River Tamar.
 Gunnislake is the nearest railway station to Callington, although the nearest mainline station is at Saltash.